ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Modular API

-ABC experts can extend the library by providing, e.g., new sampling schemes.
-To do so, the expert programs against the API specified in the classes \verb|Distance|, \verb|ApproxLikelihood|, \verb|Backend|, and \verb|ProbabilisticModel| without considering the concrete implementations of the sub-classes.
-To test and compare a novel ABC sampling scheme, only a few relevant lines of code need to be adapted.
-The library therefore provides a simple and fixed environment for benchmarking and for testing reproducibility.
-With this tool, data scientists can rapidly prototype new algorithms, leveraging the existing code base.
+ABC experts can extend the library by providing new sampling schemes, distances or approximate likelihood methods. {To do so, the user can sub-class the \code{InferenceMethod}, \code{Distance} or \code{ApproxLikelihood} abstract classes and implement the relevant methods.
+Those can be subsequently used with any \code{ProbabilisticModel} and \code{Backend}, providing simple and fixed environment for benchmarking and for testing reproducibility.
+Moreover, we provide implementations of several fundamental ABC algorithm (PMCABC, SMCABC, RejectionABC), which can be used as a starting point to rapidly prototype similar ones.
+For instance, a new SMCABC-type algorithm can be added by adapting the relevant lines of code in our SMCABC implementation.}

 HPC-experts can adapt the library to their specific system.
-For example, in case Apache Spark or MPI is not available or suitable, a system engineer might extend the library to available parallel architecture by sub-classing the \verb|Backend| class.
+For example, in case \pkg{Apache Spark} or \pkg{MPI} is not available or suitable, a system engineer might extend the library to available parallel architecture by sub-classing the \code{Backend} class.

-\subsection{API Design Decisions}
+\subsection{API design decisions}

-In this section, we provide some background on what led to current design decisions, in particular why we chose Python, Spark, and the map-reduce paradigm.
+In this section, we provide some background on what led to current design decisions, in particular why we chose \proglang{Python}, \pkg{MPI}, \pkg{Spark}, and the map-reduce paradigm.

-Let us first explain why Python was selected over other languages.
-For high-level scripting languages, Python is the, de facto, standard in data science.
-It comes with a large range of well-tested scientific libraries, such as \emph{NumPy} and \emph{SciPy}.
+Let us first explain why \proglang{Python} was selected over other languages.
+For high-level scripting languages, \proglang{Python} is {one of the most used languages} in data science.
+It comes with a large range of well-tested scientific libraries, such as \pkg{NumPy} \citep{harris2020array} and \pkg{SciPy} \citep{2020SciPy-NMeth}.
 Further, if one considers the standard use case of data scientists, usually rapid prototyping is required rather than finding a solution and then tweaking it to work optimally to solve the same problem over and over again.
-Thus we chose against low-level languages such as C++ or FORTRAN.
+Thus we chose it against low-level languages such as \proglang{C++} or \proglang{Fortran}.
 Further, in ABC most computation time is spent simulating from the model.
-In case this might be too inefficient in Python, it can be implemented e.g.~in FORTRAN or C++ using CPython for which we provide examples in the documentation.
+In case this might be too inefficient in \proglang{Python}, it can be implemented in a lower level language as \proglang{Fortran} or \proglang{C++}, and connected to \proglang{Python} using e.g.,~\pkg{SWIG} \citep{beazley1996swig}, for which we provide examples in the documentation\footnote{The documentation can be found at \href{https://abcpy.readthedocs.io/en/latest/}{https://abcpy.readthedocs.io/en/latest/}.}.